 - Minimally invasive procedures are computer-assisted for unmatched precision

 - State-of-the-art lasers are used to help decompress nerves

 - Rehabilitation and recovery are much shorter than with traditional open back surgery

 - And much more

-To learn more about Laser Spine Institute’s alternatives to traditional open back collapsed disc surgery, and for a free review of your MRI or CT scan, contact Laser Spine Institute today.
+To learn more about Laser Spine Institute’s alternatives to traditional open back collapsed disc surgery, and for your MRI or CT scan review, contact Laser Spine Institute today.